 - Shtum: As a child fleeing The Holocaust, Georg travels to Azsotto, the lake town where he spent his childhood summers, to rescue his autistic brother Jonatan from the nearby sanatarium.
 He finds the town completely empty and smouldering in places, with the windows smashed, and when he tries breaking into houses to look for food, he finds cartridge cases littering the floors and the mouldy remains of one hastily abandoned meal.

 - In the pilot episode of Crusade, Gideon arrives to Earth days after the battle with the Drakh (see Babylon 5: A Call to Arms).
 All the crew see are ship wreckage and infected Earth.
 Matheson comments that they were late for the party even before they jumped.
 Then again, there's not much they could've done with a research vessel with only enough weapons to scare off an occasional raider or two.

 - Doctor Who begins quite a few episodes with the Doctor landing right in the middle of a national/planetary/universal crisis, spending about half of the episode working out what's going on and the second half either fixing it or getting the hell out of there.
 There are a few examples, though, which fit this trope especially well:

-- "Eat Me", an unusual horror episode of Farscape, had the characters arriving on a Ghost Ship infested with cannibalistic zombie-like creatures, discovering the horrible cause of events, and fighting to get out alive.
+- An unusual horror episode of Farscape, "Eat Me", has the characters arriving on a Ghost Ship infested with cannibalistic zombie-like creatures, discovering the horrible cause of events, and fighting to get out alive.

 - Lost was partially inspired by games such as Myst in which the character finds himself in a strange place with little information, including the objectives of the game.
 As the characters have explored the island, they've found the abandoned Dharma stations, numerous skeletons, and what was once a large statue, which now has been reduced to a lone foot.